Timeline of Hurricane Katrina: Monday, August 29, 2005

-Between 4:30 AM CDT (9030 UTC) and 5:00 AM (1000 UTC), levees along the Industrial Canal near the I-10 bridge failed on both sides due to metal barriers along this portion of the canal not working causing sandbags to be put up on both sides.
-These were destroyed by the 9ft. storm surge entering the canal.
+Between 4:30 AM CDT (0930 UTC) and 5:00 AM (1000 UTC), levees along the Industrial Canal near the I-10 bridge failed on both sides due to metal barriers along this portion of the canal not working causing sandbags to be put up on both sides.
+These were destroyed by the 9 ft. storm surge entering the canal.

 At 5:00 AM CDT (1000 UTC), power in the Superdome goes out.

 At 6:10 AM CDT (1110 UTC), Hurricane Katrina made its second landfall as a strong Category 3 hurricane near Buras, LA, with sustained winds of more than 125 mph (205 km/h), although Category 4 winds may have briefly affected the area.
 Katrina continued north into St. Bernard Parish, crossed Lake Borgne, and made its final landfall near the mouth of the Pearl River on the Louisiana-Mississippi border as a Category 3 storm with winds of 120 mph.
-Waters began to rush through the Mississippi Gulf Outlet and Lake Borgne converging at the "Funnel" with the Gulf Intracoastal Waterway, north of the Lower Ninth Ward.
-Levees along the eastern portion of the Mississippi Gulf Outlet began to be overtopped and/or destroyed causing waters to start rushing to the Lower Ninth Ward.
+Water began to rush through the Mississippi Gulf Outlet and Lake Borgne converging at the "Funnel" with the Gulf Intracoastal Waterway, north of the Lower Ninth Ward.
+Levees along the eastern portion of the Mississippi Gulf Outlet began to be overtopped and/or destroyed causing water to start rushing to the Lower Ninth Ward.

 By 6:30 AM CDT (1130 UTC), power was lost in much of New Orleans.

 At 6:30 AM CDT (1130 UTC), Levees at the Funnel were overtopped.
-Waters in the Lower Ninth Ward began to rise faster while waters rushed into the Industrial Canal.
+Water in the Lower Ninth Ward began to rise faster while water rushed into the Industrial Canal.

 At 6:50 AM CDT (1150 UTC), levees all along the Industrial Canal were overtopped.
 Water surged into the Lower Ninth Ward as levees on three sides of the neighborhood had failed.

-At 7:45 AM CDT (1245 UTC), the levees on the eastern side of the southern end of the Industrial Canal explosively broke sending 20ft. of water into the Lower Ninth Ward.
+At 7:45 AM CDT (1245 UTC), the levees on the eastern side of the southern end of the Industrial Canal explosively break sending 20 ft. of water into the Lower Ninth Ward.
 Houses in the vicinity of the break were destroyed or pushed off of their foundations.

 By 8:00 AM CDT (1300 UTC), water was seen rising on both sides of the Industrial Canal in New Orleans.
 Mayor Nagin says that a pumping system in the Lower Ninth Ward had failed.

 At approximately 8:14 AM CDT (1314 UTC), the National Weather Service's New Orleans office issued a Flash Flood Warning for Orleans and St. Bernard parishes, citing a levee breach at the Industrial Canal.
 The National Weather Service predicted three to eight feet of water and advised people in the warning area to "move to higher ground immediately."

 At 8:30 AM CDT (1330 UTC), it was reported that a "twenty-foot tidal surge" had "breached...the canal."